davidlwillson/sofreeus-mirror/upcoming-events.md

 * Hoping you and your are all SAFE and SOUND!
 The weather is fabulous!
 Get out there and enjoy the sunshine!
 VitD is great for your immune system. :)
 * We are still running our classes via ZOOM so it's safe to learn with us!
-* Featurban, with Ed Schaefer, was a lot of fun.
-I had no idea Agile could be so fun.
-Thanks Ed.
+* HA-Proxy was a success.
+Thanks David for the great material!
 * We have a lot of great classes coming up!
 See below for the details.
 Check out the links to register via Meetup.

 ---